 Q. How is a cordless lawn mower started?

-Almost all cordless lawn mowers feature a push-button start or a key switch, allowing for incredibly easy starts.
+Lucky for most cordless lawn mower buyers, clunky starts and bulky storage have become things of the past.
+Unlike gas-powered lawn mowers, most cordless lawn mowers feature a push-button start or a key switch, allowing for incredibly easy starts.

 Q. Do cordless lawn mowers need oil?

 Cordless lawn mowers are low maintenance, and they don’t require any motor oil or gasoline.
 However, some models may require oiling or lubrication to stay optimal, and for this users can always rely on WD-40.